lucaskienast/Feature-Selection/README.md

 - Wrapper methods
 - Embedded methods

+## Note on Overfitting
+It is important to consider feature selection a part of the model selection process.
+If you do not, you may inadvertently introduce bias into your models which can result in overfitting.
+You should do feature selection on a different dataset than you train your predictive model on, because the effect of not doing this is you will overfit your training data.

+For example, you must include feature selection within the inner-loop when you are using accuracy estimation methods such as cross-validation.
+This means that feature selection is performed on the prepared fold right before the model is trained.
+A mistake would be to perform feature selection first to prepare your data, then perform model selection and training on the selected features.
+The reason is that the decisions made to select the features were made on the entire training set, that in turn are passed onto the model.

+This may cause a mode a model that is enhanced by the selected features over other models being tested to get seemingly better results, when in fact it is biased result.

+## Checklist

+1. Do you have domain knowledge?
+If yes, construct a better set of ad hoc”” features
+2. Are your features commensurate?
+If no, consider normalizing them.
+3. Do you suspect interdependence of features?
+If yes, expand your feature set by constructing conjunctive features or products of features, as much as your computer resources allow you.
+4. Do you need to prune the input variables (e.g. for cost, speed or data understanding reasons)?
+If no, construct disjunctive features or weighted sums of feature
+5. Do you need to assess features individually (e.g. to understand their influence on the system or because their number is so large that you need to do a first filtering)?
+If yes, use a variable ranking method; else, do it anyway to get baseline results.
+6. Do you need a predictor?
+If no, stop
+7. Do you suspect your data is “dirty” (has a few meaningless input patterns and/or noisy outputs or wrong class labels)?
+If yes, detect the outlier examples using the top ranking variables obtained in step 5 as representation; check and/or discard them.
+8. Do you know what to try first?
+If no, use a linear predictor.
+Use a forward selection method with the “probe” method as a stopping criterion or use the 0-norm embedded method for comparison, following the ranking of step 5, construct a sequence of predictors of same nature using increasing subsets of features.
+Can you match or improve performance with a smaller subset?
+If yes, try a non-linear predictor with that subset.
+9. Do you have new ideas, time, computational resources, and enough examples?
+If yes, compare several feature selection methods, including your new idea, correlation coefficients, backward selection and embedded methods.
+Use linear and non-linear predictors.
+Select the best approach with model selection
+10. Do you want a stable solution (to improve performance and/or understanding)?
+If yes, subsample your data and redo your analysis for several “bootstrap”.

 ## Filter Methods
 Filter feature selection methods apply a statistical measure to assign a scoring to each feature.
 The features are ranked by the score and either selected to be kept or removed from the dataset.
 The methods are often univariate and consider the feature independently, or with regard to the dependent variable.